runwayml/learn/docs/how-to/run-a-model.md

 ## Tutorial

-In this tutorial, we use Style Gan to show you how to run a model.
+In this tutorial, we will use the StyleGan model and run it on remote GPU.

 ### Step 1